omidfarhang/omid.dev/content/posts/2011-03-14-pwn2own-apple-v-google-v-microsoft-v-mozilla-v-blackberry.en.md

 ---
 **[<img title="cansecwest-175" border="0" alt="cansecwest-175" align="right" src="http://lh4.ggpht.com/_vaUVXcmC3OI/TX4LojAPK9I/AAAAAAAADsM/LIhu4ATfeaE/cansecwest-175_thumb%5B2%5D.png?imgmax=800" width="175" height="189" />](http://lh3.ggpht.com/_vaUVXcmC3OI/TX4LmF8ULRI/AAAAAAAADsI/QIKCdwDWQ9Y/s1600-h/cansecwest-175%5B4%5D.png)Sophos Labs Blog:** If you're interested in computer security, you've probably heard of PWN2OWN.
 It's a competition which has become an annual fixture at the annual [CanSecWest conference](http://cansecwest.com/) in Vancouver, British Columbia.

-The competition gets its name because, as the CanSecWest organizers explain, &#8220;If you can execute arbitrary code (PWN) on these [laptops or mobile phones] through a previously undisclosed browser (Firefox, IE, Safari) exploit, you can go home with one (OWN).&#8221;
+The competition gets its name because, as the CanSecWest organizers explain, “If you can execute arbitrary code (PWN) on these [laptops or mobile phones] through a previously undisclosed browser (Firefox, IE, Safari) exploit, you can go home with one (OWN).”

 The browsers under fire this year were: Microsoft Internet Explorer, Apple Safari, Mozilla Firefox and Google Chrome.